gerry-montemayor/McGrawTowerDefense/README.md

 Welcome to McGraw Tower Defense!
 This is a Cornell-inspired tower defense game.
 Use a selection of five unique bears and try to beat all 30 levels.
-For help with downloading the zip, check the install.md file.
+For help with getting started, check the install.md file.
 Good luck!

 Authors: